mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

-Marines are most commonly encountered guarding the Imperial embassy at a starport or conducting boardings to inspect cargo or ship’s papers.
+Marines are most commonly encountered guarding the Imperial embassy at a starport or conducting boardings to inspect cargo or ship's papers.
 All naval bases have a contingent of marines assigned for both the defence of the base and any missions that may require a rapid–reaction force.